(one synonym : Catephia pilipes Guenée, 1852)

 CALPINAE, EREBIDAE, NOCTUOIDEA

-Pupation occurs in a cocoon covered in debris typically on a tree trunk.
+Pupation occurs in a cocoon covered in debris and chewed bark on the trunk or a stem of the food plant.

 The adult moths have forewings with a complex pattern in variable colours, including yellow, brown, green, and white.
 The hindwings are white with broad black margins and dark basal areas.